Mesothelioma Cell Types Explained

 How Do I Know What Cell Type I Have?

-A biopsy is the only definitive way to confirm a mesothelioma diagnosis and will inform your doctor of what cell type you have.
-By determining the cell type present in your mesothelial tumor, your doctor can plan the best course of treatment.
+A biopsy is the only definitive way to confirm a mesothelioma diagnosis and will help your doctor determine what cell type you have, so she can plan the best course of treatment.

 Mesothelioma histology requires the study of cancerous mesothelial cells.
 Your doctor will consult with a histopathologist (doctor specializing in the study of diseased cells).
 They will examine the sample of diseased tissue from the biopsy, analyzing the cell structure to determine the type of cells present in the tumor.
 This information is critical for doctors when crafting a specialized treatment plan.